OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Temporal Locality** - programs keep locality in their access streams when storing and accessing memory
     - **Clock Algorithm** - the way an operating system approximates LRU by randomly picking a page
     - **Modified Bit** - a bit that is used in the page-replacement process
+    - **FIFO replacement** - fifo replacement (first-in, first-out) enters the system; when a re-placement occurs and the page on the tail of the queue (the “first-in” page) is evicted.

     ###### [Return](#swapping) to the *Swapping* module